 FAQ—COVID-19 and therapy

-Q Are you still doing face to face sessions?
+Q Are you doing face to face sessions?

 Q Are you taking on any new clients for online sessions?

-A Yes I am still taking on new clients and all sessions (for the time being) would be video calling sessions.
+A Yes I am still taking on new clients; sessions can be either face to face or online video calling.

 Q How would we do video calling (online) sessions?